SmartAppUnipi/RoboComment/Symbolic/server/game_model/rules/README.md

 * `.{0,N}`

-  Any subsequences from 0 to N
+  Any subsequences occurring in the time span of 0 to n seconds

 * `?`